 The council will consider whether to disregard more of a person’s income or capital, over and above any existing disregards, to take account of any additional disability related expenditure as part of their financial assessment process or on a case by case basis by request.
 Where an individual is in receipt of a Disability Related Benefit then a contribution calculation to disregard any excessive DRE can be requested or taken into account.
 DRE does not include general items or services required for daily living by anyone; items or services met by a grant or other funding source; the difference between the actual cost and a lower cost alternative where it is considered reasonable to have the lower cost alternative.

 Should someone have additional disability related expenditure, which they feel is not taken account of in the additional 65% income taper applied to all financial assessments, they should provide details of that expenditure so it is considered in a financial assessment.
 If a contribution will cause undue financial hardship an individual may request a review of their contribution in line with the process detailed in Paragraph 11 providing evidence of all additional disability related expenditure.
-The council may refer individuals to the West Lothian Advice Shop for a Personal Income Check before they consider a Review.
+The council may refer individuals to the West Lothian Advice Shop for a Personal Income Check before they consider a review.

 PERSONAL INCOME CHECK